 Equity Securities.
 Equity securities typically consist of either a direct minority equity investment in common or membership/partnership interests or preferred stock of a portfolio company, and are typically not control-oriented investments.
 Our preferred equity investments typically contain a fixed dividend yield based on the par value of the equity security.
 Preferred equity dividends may be paid in cash at a stipulated date, usually quarterly, and are participating and/or cumulative.
 We may structure such equity investments to include provisions protecting our rights as a minority-interest holder, as well as a "put," or right to sell such securities back to the issuer, upon the occurrence of specified events.
-In many cases, we may also seek to obtain registration rights in connection with these equity interests, which may include demand and "piggyback" registration rights, which grants us the right to register our equity investments typically are made in connection with debt investments to the same portfolio companies.
+In many cases, we may also seek to obtain registration rights in connection with these equity interests, which may include demand and "piggyback" registration rights, which grants us the right to register our equity interest when either the portfolio company or another investor in the portfolio company files a registration statement with the SEC to issue securities.
+Our equity investments typically are made in connection with debt investments to the same portfolio companies.
 In our consolidated schedule of investments included in Part II, these securities are categorized as preferred equity, common equity or equity participation rights, which are contractual agreements entitling us to certain payments generally attributable to equity ownership and lack features enabling us to direct the operations of the entity (i.e., voting rights).
 See "Part II, Item 8.
 Financial Statements and Supplementary Data."